Nidhics22/capstone-handharmony/ui-snap/readme.md

-This directory consists of the UI snapshot
+This directory consists of the UI snapshot and code snippets.